nn-fullmoon/proposal/README.md

 key update submission

-For formal reason this is a solicitation for new addresses of existing notary nodes that were extended for term 2018-2019.
+For formal reasons this is a solicitation for new addresses of existing notary nodes that were extended for term 2018-2019.
 Please do not vote.

 * North America transparent address: `RAtyzPtx7yeH7jhFkD7e2dhf2p429Cn3tQ`